kpn-dsh/dsh-cli/docs/environment_variables.md

 the value.

 The dsh tool will check the current working directory for a file named `.dsh_cli.env` and if it exists it will set the environment variables defined in it.
-You can also specify another file via a command line argument:
+You can also specify an alternative file via the command line argument:

 ```
 > dsh platforms --env-var-file my-settings.env